Windows 11 Minimum System Requirements: The Good and The Bad

 Problem no 2: the CPU

-This is actually the real problem: because of Spectre and Meltdown CPU exploits from the past years, only recent CPUs meet the hardware security requirements to safely run Windows 11.
+This is actually the real problem: because of Spectre and Meltdown exploits from the past years, only recent CPUs meet the hardware security requirements to safely run Windows 11.

 The full list of supported CPUs can be found here, but I’ll put the links for each AMD, Intel, and Qualcomm model that is Windows 11 compatible.

 I think you can see the problem: only Intel 8th gen and AMD Ryzen 2000 series and newer chips can run Windows 7.
-Microsoft says it’s looking into Intel 7th gen and the first Ryzen 1000 series chips, but they might not meet their standards, so don’t get your hopes up.
+Microsoft says it’s looking into Intel 7th Gen and the first Ryzen 1000 series chips, but they might not meet their standards, so don’t get your hopes up.

 Note: if you’re running a preview copy of Windows 11 via the Insider Program you might get the idea that your PC is perfectly fine, but it looks like right now Microsoft will let you run a beta version of Windows 11 on everything, even a VM, without enforcing these minimum requirements.
 It’s a bit weird.